www.largecents.net

 1802 S-227 Clashed Obverse

-A nice coin picked up at the 2006 ANA show in Denver by an EAC buddy of mine.
+A coin found at the 2006 ANA show in Denver and purchased for me by an EAC buddy.
 Recognizable by the clashed obverse, which occurs when the obverse and reverse dies accidentally come together without a planchet to strike.
 Part of the wreath is visible under LIBERTY's chin, and more clash marks are visible in the field just right of LIBERTY's eye.
 A tiny scratch on the bust is the only defect on this coin.
 Technically, this completes my set of Sheldon-numbered 1802's!
 (I can think of at least one variety that are in serious need of upgrade however...)

 1802 S-228 1/000 Fraction